gerryzqx/Web_Security_Week7/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+One of the challenge I encounter was trying to get some of the exploits to work as intended.

 ## License